The Women in Aid and Development Events Committee

 Jacinta is a young professional working as the Design, Monitoring, Evaluation & Learning Coordinator for CAN DO Consortium in Sydney, mainly focusing on Disaster Response & Preparedness in the Pacific Islands.
 My country experience comes from a year as an AVID in Mongolia, working with their child protection department.
 This was the most illuminating year of my life and I learned so much about development, Mongolia and myself.
 I love Women in Aid and Development and the opportunity to hear strong women speak about doing good in the world.
 Love being part of this fantastic group.

-Emma spent 8 years as political advisor in the federal parliament and during that time campaigned to protect our environment, price pollution, label our food, get women into our corporate boardrooms and get kids out of detention.
-She was admitted to practice as a solicitor in NSW, has a Masters of Public Policy & Politics and a Graduate of the Australian Institute of Company Directors.
+She previously worked at Amnesty International, and spent 8 years as political advisor in the federal parliament and during that time campaigned to protect our environment, price pollution, label our food, get women into our corporate boardrooms and get kids out of detention.